kharrigian/kharrigian.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my site!
-I typically try to post major research and life milestones on here.
-If you are looking for code from one of my projects, please feel free to reach out using my email on the sidebar.
-While some of my code is proprietary, I may be able to provide guidance or snippets on an individual basis.

-## About Me

-Below are some facts about me.
-I'll leave it up to you to decide whether they're actually interesting :)

-* Born in Chicago, IL and raised in Los Angeles, CA.
-* Earned a BS in Mathematics from Northeastern University in Boston, MA.
-* Currently a PhD Student in Computer Science at Johns Hopkins University.
-Advised by Professor Mark Dredze.
-My research focuses on natural language processing and multi-modal machine learning with applications in clinical decision support.
-* Previously worked as a Senior Quantitative Analyst at Warner Media Applied Analytics, serving HBO, Warner Bros., and Turner Broadcasting.
-* My favorite hobby is model railroading.
-You can find out more about my layout [<span style="color:blue">here</span>](https://kharrigian.github.io/hobbies/).
+Keith Harrigian is a first-year PhD Student in Computer Science at Johns Hopkins University.
+With his advisor [<span style="color:blue">Mark Dredze</span>](https://www.cs.jhu.edu/~mdredze/), Keith researches computational and statistical methods for modeling multiple sources of heterogenous data.
+He is particularly interested in developing interpretable forms of multi-view and multi-modal learning to aid in clinical decision making.
+Prior to joining Johns Hopkins, Keith was a Senior Quantitative Analyst at [<span style="color:blue">Warner Media</span>](http://www.timewarner.com/) where he leveraged machine learning and natural language processing to mine social media data for applications to film and television marketing.
+He holds a B.S. in Mathematics with minors in Physics and Music from Northeastern University.

 ## News Alerts

+**8/29/2019** - I have officially started my pursuit of a PhD at Johns Hopkins.
+Reach out if you're ever in Baltimore!

 **6/7/2019** - After 2 owners, 3 years, and 4 positions, today marked my last day with Warner Media Applied Analytics.
 I will forever be thankful for the opportunities that were made available to me by my wonderful colleagues during that time.
 I now look forward to taking on new challenges as a Computer Science PhD student at Johns Hopkins University.
 Starting in August, I will be working alongside the Center for Language and Speech Processing and the Malone Center for Engineering in Healthcare to create new clinical decision support tools.
 Beyond excited!